 “And easy.
 Even kids without any artistic talent created masterpieces.
 You should try it!”

 Next, Ms. Sneed pulled a book from her bag.
-“The librarian suggested this book.”
+“The librarian suggested this book with fingerprinting activities.”

 “Ed Emberley’s Complete FunPrint Drawing Book,” Mr. Frank read.